nonchris/concert_wrapped/README.md

 All visualizations are generated as SVG files that can be viewed in browsers, downloaded individually, or exported as a ZIP archive.

-The SVG approach allows easy modifications to the images by the enduser, since everything is editable.
+The SVG approach allows easy modifications to the images by the end user, since everything is editable.

+### Please Note
+I built this because I wanted to have a tool I write [once](https://xkcd.com/1319/), instead of doing these statistics by hand every time in want some stats.
+I also hoped to I might create a tool that is useful (and usable) for my friends too.
+It's actually the third time I attempted this.
+I think I succeeded this time.

+Every past attempt I got lost in the 'feature-creep', trying to build the code as clean and modular as possible.
+So this I tried to embrace some shortcuts and prefer outcome over perfect engineering.
+The code is probably okay to maintain, but there are some functions lacking doc strings or some inconsistent naming/ design in my dataclasses.

-## Technology: SVG Template Approach
+## SVG Template Approach

 The application uses a **placeholder-driven SVG template system** for generating visualizations.
-Instead of programmatically drawing every element, the system, it uses pre-designed SVG templates with placeholder markers (e.g., `<Tcx>` for total cost)
+Instead of programmatically drawing every element, the system, it uses pre-designed SVG templates with placeholder markers (e.g., `<Tcx>` for total cost).

 This approach provides: